dickloraine/pandoc_styles/README.md

 ### Install

 Now you need to install this script itself.
-Open the console and enter:
+Download or clone it and navigate to its folder.
+Open the console in the folder and enter:

-    pip3 install panovel
+    pip3 install pandoc_styles

 ### Setup